thepassle/asdgf/README.md

 ## Renderer

-You can provide a custom renderer to render logic to the browser, or log progress to the console.
+You can provide a custom renderer to render progress in the browser, or log progress to the console.

 ```js